Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 ```

 Select an agent from the dropdown to load its logs.
 Each row shows a timestamp, the log type and a short description.
 If raw data is available it can be expanded in place.

+## Settings Interface

+The **Settings** page fetches the current backend configuration using `/admin/config`.
+Heartbeat timeouts, allowed hosts and other details are displayed in a table and the build versions are shown at the top.